 Check this out: Cucumber Plant Leaves Turning Yellow

-However, if your potato leaves are turning yellow or black before this point, there is enough reason for you to get worried.
+However, if leaves are turning yellow or black before this point, there is enough reason for you to get worried.

 You can witness yellow leaves on potato plant because of a wide range of reasons, starting from viral and bacterial diseases to lack of sunlight.
 Let us look at some of the causes:

-Potato leaves get discoloured and turn yellow because of a pest called psyllid.
+Potato leaves get discolored and turn yellow because of a pest called psyllids.
 These pests feed on your plants, and while doing so, release a toxin.
-This toxin causes a condition called Psyllid yellows in which the entire plant gradually turns yellow in colour.
+This toxin causes a condition called psyllids yellows in which the entire plant gradually turns yellow in color.